Arch-Linux-MIPS/website/site/content/articles/20140524-almo-online.md

-I intend to expand the content of this site in the coming days & tie it together with (the third and hopefully long lasting version of) the Arch Linux MIPS build infrastructure in order to provide useful information such as package information, build state & access to build logs.
+I intend to expand the content of this site in the coming days & tie it together with (the third and hopefully long lasting version of) the Arch Linux MIPS build infrastructure in order to provide useful information such as package details, build state & access to build logs.
 I will also be adding pages detailing how to install Arch Linux MIPS to various targets, beginning with QEMU.